osilander/bacterial-genomics-intro/ngs-qc/index.rst

 .. attention::

-   The data we are using is "almost" raw data as it came from the machine.
+   The data we are using is almost raw data as is produced from the machine (after basecalling).
 However, this data has been post-processed in two ways already.
-First, all sequences that were identified as belonging to the PhiX174 bacteriophage genome have been removed.
+First, all sequences that were identified as belonging to the phiX174 bacteriophage genome have been removed.
 This process requires some skills we will learn in later sections.
-Second, the |illumina| sequencing adapters have been removed as well already!
-We will double check this below.
+Second, the |illumina| sequencing adapters have been removed as well.
+However, we will double check this below.

 This leads us to: